alanng10/Lang/Docue/a.md

 It refers to operate that is applicable to all.

 The letter "P" refers to state that is applicable to all.
+It refers to park that is applicable to all.

 The letter "Q" refers to quest that is applicable to all.